-Provision for slow moving and obsolete inventories

-Inventories are stated at the lower of cost and net realisable value.
+Provision for slow moving and obsolete inventories Inventories are stated at the lower of cost and net realisable value.
 Adjustments to reduce the cost of inventory to its realisable value are made for estimated obsolescence or impaired balances.
 Factors influencing these adjustments include changes in demand, product pricing, physical deterioration and quality issues.
 Based on the above factors, the Group has arrived at certain percentages for allowance for slow moving and obsolete inventories.
 Revisions to these adjustments would be required if these factors differ from the estimates.

-Other provisions and liabilities

-Other provisions and liabilities are recognised in the period only to the extent management considers it probable that there will be a future outflow of funds resulting from past operations or events and the amount of cash outflow can be reliably estimated.
-The timing of recognition and quantification of the liability require the application of judgment to existing facts and circumstances, which can be subject to change.
+Other provisions and liabilities Other provisions and liabilities are recognised in the period only to the extent management considers it probable that there will be a future outflow of funds resulting from past operations or oversts and the amount of cash outflow judgment to existing facts and circumstances, which can be subject to change.
 Since the actual cash outflows can take place in subsequent years, the carrying amounts of provisions and liabilities are reviewed regularly and adjusted to take account of changing facts and circumstances.